-For impairment assessment purposes, assets are grouped at the lowest levels for which there are largely independent cash inflows (cash generating units ('CGUs')).
+When facts and circumstances suggest that the carrying amount may exceed the recoverable amount, assets are grouped at the lowest levels for which there are largely independent cash inflows (cash generating units ('CGUs')).
 The Group's CGUs are its individual exploration properties.